-The Commission considers that the alternative one-step process is more preferable than the current two-step process as it reduces the administrative burden.
-It reduces the maximum number of compensation determinations from four determinations to two, improving timeliness and AEMO's ability to meet the 30 week settlement routine revision statement under clause 3.12.1(a)(2).
-It also reduces the maximum number of reports that need to be developed by an independent expert from four reports to two, reducing the costs of which flow through to consumers.
+The Commission considered, in making its draft determination, that the alternative one-step process was more preferable than the current two-step process as it reduced the administrative burden.
+It reduced the maximum number of compensation determinations from four determinations to two, improving timeliness and AEMO's ability to meet the 30 week settlement routine revision statement under clause 3.12.1(a)(2).
+It also reduced the maximum number of reports that need to be developed by an independent expert from four reports to two, reducing the costs which flow through to market participants and consumers.

-The alternative one-step process is more preferable than the current arrangements and rule change proposal for the following reasons:
+The Commission considered that the alternative one-step process was more preferable than the current arrangements and rule change proposal for the following reasons:

-- It improves transparency and predictability by adding an obligation on AEMO to notify the directed participant when it determines whether a compensable service was provided, as explained in section 4.2. - It adds the ability for the directed participant to make a submission in response to AEMO's decision that the directed participant did not provide a compensable service, as explained in section 4.2. - The risk that a directed participant is over-compensated or under-compensated has been reduced as the application of the FPP for the same service for the ensuing 12 month period has been deleted, as explained in section 5.3.
+- It improves transparency and predictability by adding an obligation on AEMO to notify the directed participant when it determines whether a compensable service was provided, as explained in section 4.2. - It adds the ability for the directed participant to make a submission in response to AEMO's decision that the directed participant did not provide a compensable service, as explained in section 4.2.

+• The risk that a directed participant is over-compensated or under-compensated has been reduced as the application of the FPP for the same service for the ensuing 12 month period has been deleted, as explained in section 5.3.

-In addition, the alternative one-step process is more preferable than the rule change proposal as it provides that a directed participant is not left out of pocket.
+In addition, the Commission considered that the alternative one-step process was more preferable than the rule change proposal as it provided that a directed participant is not left out of pocket.
 In the alternative one-step process, the factors to be taken into account in determining the FPC include net direct costs and loss of revenue, which are not included in the proponent's one-step process.

-In response to stakeholder comments, the Commission notes the following in relation to the alternative one-step process in the draft rule.
+In response to stakeholder comments to the consultation paper, the Commission noted the following in relation to the alternative one-step process in the draft rule.

 - It is flexible and provides the opportunity for the directed participant to engage at the start of the compensation process by providing a claim.
-In the case where a directed participant, that provided a compensable service, has a claim that is likely to be small, the directed participant has the option of not submitting a claim, in which case after 15 business days AEMO will have discretion to determine the amount of compensation.
-This recognises the point raised by stakeholders regarding the administrative cost of developing a claim for the directed participant, which could be comparable with the amount of compensation for smaller claims. - It provides the opportunity for the directed participant to make a submission in response to the FPC draft determination, to the entity that determines compensation (AEMO or the independent expert, as explained in section 5.2).

-- The fact that compensation is based on direct costs (among other factors) is not expected to change incentives to invest in generation.
-Under both the current arrangements and the draft rule, the purpose of compensation is to make the directed participant 'whole' and in both cases direct costs incurred in complying with the direction can be taken into account if the directed participant is eligible to receive compensation. - The Commission considers that it is not appropriate for directions compensation frameworks to compensate participants for the "value" of a directed service, as this could provide perverse incentives for generators to withhold capacity to try to be directed.
+In the case where a directed participant that provided a compensable service has a claim that is likely to be small, the directed participant has the option of not submitting a claim, in which case after 15 business days AEMO will have discretion to determine the amount of compensation.
+This recognises the point raised by stakeholders regarding the administrative cost of developing a claim for the directed participant, which could be comparable with the amount of compensation for smaller claims. - It provides the opportunity for the directed participant to make a submission in response to the FPC draft determination, to the entity that determines compensation (AEMO or the independent expert, as explained in section 5.2). - The fact that compensation is based on direct costs (among other factors) is not expected to change incentives to invest in generation.
+Under both the current arrangements and the draft rule, the purpose of compensation is to make the directed participant 'whole' and in both cases direct costs incurred in complying with the direction can be taken into account if the directed participant is eligible to receive compensation. - The Commission considered that it is not appropriate for directions compensation frameworks to compensate participants for the "value" of a directed service, as this could provide perverse incentives for generators to withhold capacity to try to be directed.

-The Commission considers that the alternative one step process better contributes to the NEO than the rule change proposal, because it improves transparency and risk allocation.
+The Commission considered in the draft determination that the alternative one step process better contributed to the NEO than the rule change proposal, because it improves transparency and risk allocation.